Web Reg Details

 If you are currently an SIU student but have not yet completed a Math course and are not in a Math course right now, please check with the Math department to find out what you should do.

-For those who do not know, to get on a waitlist allows you to be in line for a spot in a currently-closed class should an opening occur in the future (due to, for example, someone else dropping the class).
+For those who are not familiar with the concept, to get on a waitlist allows you to be in line for a spot in a currently-closed class should an opening occur in the future (due to, for example, someone else dropping the class).
 Such a system allows you to not have to log in frequently and check for any sudden openings in the class, so it can be a very helpful tool.
 (Of course, there's no guarantee that an opening will occur in the future, or that enough openings will occur in the future to benefit all students on the waitlist.)

-Waitlisting is available for courses in a number of departments.
-Departments are not required to offer waitlisting on their courses, and those that do may offer waitlisting on only a portion of their courses.
+Waitlisting is available for courses in a number of departments and schools.
+Departments and schools are not required to offer waitlisting on their courses, and those that do may offer waitlisting on only a portion of their courses.

 More details about waitlisting are here.
 In the meantime, if you wish to waitlist a class, you will need to have a current @siu.edu e-mail address in order to receive notifications if and when an opening in the class is made available to you (when you are at the top of the waitlist).
 If you do not have such an e-mail address right now, information about obtaining one is here.